Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 );
 ```

-The suggestionRunID is an identifier referring to the date of model
+The suggestionRunID is an identifier referring to the date of the model
-build from which the suggestion are created.
+build version from which the suggestion are created.

-<tt>PastPeriodStart</tt> and <tt>PastPeriodEnd</tt> describe the time interval for which
+- <tt>PastPeriodStart</tt> and <tt>PastPeriodEnd</tt> describe the time interval for which
 the baseline numbers (Orders, Revenue, Margin) are taken (the "past period").
-<tt>SuggestionPeriodStar</tt> and <tt>SuggestionPeriodEnd</tt> describe the period for
+- <tt>SuggestionPeriodStar</tt> and <tt>SuggestionPeriodEnd</tt> describe the period for
 which the price is proposed (the "suggestion period").
-<tt>minOrders</tt> is the minimum number of orders that need to have occured
+- <tt>minOrders</tt> is the minimum number of orders that need to have occured
 for the item in the past period to be considered in the suggestion pipeline.

 Then we have the baseline numbers: <tt>UnitsLastPeriod</tt>, <tt>avgSaleUnitPrice</tt>,